namalio/Fragmenta_PCs/PCs_Examples/CashMachine/README.md

 Authentication is verified to be effective in CM as:
 * CMBarred &#x2291;<sub>T</sub> CashMachine (see CSP file 'PC_CM_Analysis6.csp').
 This means that the cash machine satisfies the expectations of a barred asset.

-On the other hand, we have that <i>CMBarred</i>  disallows scenarios which carry out account operations without a prior authentication check:
+On the other hand, we have that <i>CMBarred</i>  disallows scenarios in which account operations are carried out without a prior authentication check:
 * CMBarred &#x22E2;<sub>T</sub> CMInvalidWithdraw (see CSP file 'PC_CM_Analysis7.csp').